mvdom/mvdom/README.md

 mvdom.display ...
 ```

-> Note 1: While mvdom is written in pure js, it does provide typescript types.
-See [Typescript and/or Intellisense Support](#Type-Support)
+> **Note:** While mvdom is written in pure js, it does provide typescript types.
+See Typescript [types/index.d.ts](types/index.d.ts) declaration file.

 See [building](#building) to build the distribution manually.